Ingest data from a container/ADLS into Azure Data Explorer

 If you want to, filter the data to ingest only files that begin end with specific characters.

 For example, filter for all files that begin with the word .csv extension.

 The system will select one of the files at random and the schema will be generated based on that Schema defining file.
 You can select a different file.

 Edit the schema

 Select Next: Schema to view and edit your table column configuration.
 By looking at the name of the source, the service automatically identifies if it is compressed or not.

 In this case, the data format is CSV

 If you want to use JSON files, see Use one-click ingestion to ingest JSON data from a local file to an existing table in Azure Data Explorer.

-You can select the check box Include column names to ignore the heading row of the file.
+You can select the check box Ignore the first record to ignore the heading row of the file.